Request a Callback

 Eyelid Surgery Claims

-If you have experienced complications following your eyelid surgery (also known as blepharoplasty) and you believe this was due to the negligence of a surgeon or clinic, you may be entitled to make a claim for compensation.
+If you have experienced complications following your blepharoplasty (also known as eyelid surgery) and you believe this was due to the negligence of a surgeon or clinic, you may be entitled to make a claim for compensation.

-Making an eyelid surgery claim will not only allow you to move forward with your life but can also help to prevent the same negligence from being inflicted upon anyone else.
+Making a blepharoplasty gone wrong claim will not only allow you to move forward with your life but can also help to prevent the same negligence from being inflicted upon anyone else.
 The compensation you may be entitled to could help you pay for restorative surgery as well as offer you peace of mind following a distressing experience.

 Operating on a no win, no fee basis, we were the first law firm in England and Wales to specialise in cosmetic surgery negligence.
 This means our dedicated medical negligence solicitors have the confidence and experience you need to successfully pursue a blepharoplasty claim.